Seborrhoeic dermatitis: Signs and symptoms

 Seborrhoeic dermatitis typically appears as oily, yellowish, flaky skin.
 Although commonly associated with oily skin, it can also appear on dry scalps or skin, where the flaking may look similar to dandruff.
-The flakes can be fine, loose, and diffuse or thick and adherent.
+Flakes can be fine, loose, and diffuse; or they can be thick and adherent.
 In addition to flaky skin, seborrhoeic dermatitis can have areas of red, rashy, inflamed, and itchy skin that coincide with the area of skin flaking, but not all individuals have this symptom.

 Seborrhoeic dermatitis of the scalp can appear similarly to dandruff.
 When the scalp is affected, there can be associated temporary hair loss.
 Such hair loss varies in appearance from diffuse thinning to patchy areas of hair loss.
 On close inspection, the locations where hair has thinned may have broken stubs of hair and pustules around the hair follicles.
 Individuals with more pigmented skin tones may experience increased or decreased skin pigmentation in affected areas.

 Various locations can be affected by seborrhoeic dermatitis.
 Commonly affected areas include the face, ears, scalp, and across the body.
 It is less common in intertriginous areas, which are areas where the skin folds and comes into contact with itself, such as the groin or the underarms.

 Seborrhoeic dermatitis' symptoms are typically mild and appear gradually but are often persistent, lasting weeks to years.
 Individuals with seborrhoeic dermatitis are subject to recurrent bouts and it may be a lifelong condition.
 Seborrhoeic dermatitis can also occur quickly and severely in patients with Human Immunodeficiency Virus (HIV).
 This is sometimes the first indication of HIV.

 Causes

-The cause of seborrhoeic dermatitis has not been fully clarified as of 2019.
+The cause of seborrhoeic dermatitis has not been fully clarified, as of 2026.

-In addition to the presence of Malassezia, genetic, environmental, hormonal, and immune-system factors are necessary for and/or modulate the expression of seborrhoeic dermatitis.
+In addition to the presence of Malassezia, genetic, environmental, hormonal, or immune system factors are risk factors for seborrhoeic dermatitis.
 The condition may be aggravated by illness, psychological stress, fatigue, sleep deprivation, change of season, and reduced general health.